Vadivelu: Re-entry (2021–present)

+After a gap of 15 years, director Sundar C and Vadivelu reunited for Gangers (2025).

 Acclaim

 Acting style

 Vadivelu's roles involve heavy use of slapstick and puns, which has led him to be typecast.
 His comedy sequences typically end with him getting thrashed and a closing quip from him bemoaning his situation or antagonists.
 His popularity has been described as stemming from audiences identifying with his rustic appearance, accent, and body language.

 Popularity

 Vadivelu's dialogues served as an inspiration for memes in social media.
 Many meme creators use Vadivelu's dialogues for all ongoing situations in the world to express irony.
 His lines from certain films also influenced the titles for various Tamil films.